Annecy International Animation Film Festival: History

 In the 2000s, the Annecy Festival was booming, with preview screenings multiplying, leading to greater media coverage of the event.
 France and Europe began producing animated films as well in Japan, South Korea, the United States, Canada, Latin America, etc.

 In 2006, the Cité de l'Image en Mouvement (CITIA) was created.
 Its project revolved around three pillars (culture, economy, and training), and various initiatives were implemented at the local level: a permanent exhibition on animated cinema, the development of arts education programs, the establishment of higher education programs with the Gobelins Film School, the creation of an event dedicated to content and new media, the White Forum, and the establishment of a fund to support the production of digital works.

 At the end of the 2012 edition of the festival, Marcel Jean was appointed artistic delegate.
 He succeeded Serge Bromberg, who had held the position since 1999.
 In 2015, he decided to honor women and formed an all-female jury, dedicating numerous heritage programs to women directors who have made their mark on history.
 He created new competitive sections with the aim of promoting the presence of all kinds of films in the selection.
 This led to the creation of the short film sections Off Limits (2014), Perspectives (2017), and Young Audiences (2017), as well as a second competitive section dedicated to feature films, called Contrechamp (2019).

 The 60th edition, initially scheduled for 15–19 June 2020, was canceled on 7 April due to the COVID-19 pandemic, and the 61st edition were held on 14–19 June 2021.

+Director Steve Martino expressed his admiration of the festival in the Hollywood Reporter, saying, “For one week in June, the city of Annecy transforms into this amazing melting pot that celebrates all styles and techniques of animation.
+We can’t think of a better place to debut our process and research that went into the making of the film.”